umbertogriffo/EvolvingDynamicNetwork/README.md

 This simulator support only DNF graphs imported into gephi with the DNF Importer plugin.

 Branches contains the following Plugins:
+* Importers:
   * DNF(Dynamic Network Format) Importer
+* Dynamic Metrics:
   * DNF Intra-Inter Contact Time Distributions

 ###Stay tuned for more plugins!